GatesShawn/Wealdish/Lexicon/Ryth ha Wyrd yn kilkand ekrasand Argand.md

 ---
-English:
+categories: [blazons, examples]
-  - Paly of 6 Gules and Vert, a crescent decrescent Argent
+English: [a crescent decrescent Argent, Paly of 6 Gules and Vert]
-categories:
-  - blazons
-  - examples
 ---